 This is a sure sign of a weakened wall structure, which is most likely caused by saturated soil pressing against the outside of the walls.
 After a time, the basement wall interior cracks under the pressure and allows water to enter.
-This makes your basement wet and mouldy and can cause full-scale basement flooding, damaging any items stored in the area.
+This makes your basement wet and moldy and can cause full-scale basement flooding, damaging any items stored in the area.

 5. Uneven floors

 These are yet another sign that you may need to repair a Toronto foundation sooner rather than later.
 Uneven, sloping floors are typically caused by the sinking of a home on its foundations and the direction of the slope may indicate where you can start looking for the problem.
-Earth that has been washed away by water from downspouts or broken drains can cause a gap under or alongside the foundation, resulting in the house starting to sink on one side.
+The earth that has been washed away by water from downspouts or broken drains can cause a gap under or alongside the foundation, resulting in the house starting to sink on one side.

 6. Pooling water

 Water pooling in the lower parts of your home can often be addressed by basement waterproofing.
-If you find unexplained accumulation of water outside around your foundations, however, or water seems to be causing soil to separate away from the house, it could be an indication that your problems are about to start.
+If you find an unexplained accumulation of water outside around your foundations, however, or water seems to be causing the soil to separate away from the house, it could be an indication that your problems are about to start.